Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Methods

+For optimization, we use COBYLA~\cite{Powell:1994xno,Powell_1998} as well as the parameter-shift rule combined with Adam~\cite{kingma2017adammethodstochasticoptimization}, with all methods yielding similar outcomes in the proposal PDF quality.
+All experiments are performed using PennyLane's \texttt{lightning.qubit} noiseless state-vector simulator.

-The QAIS results are presented in Fig.~\ref{fig:pentagon_results0} and Fig.~\ref{fig:pentagon_results}.
-The training of the PQC was carried out with COBYLA, the Pennylane's \texttt{lightning.qubit} noiseless state‑vector simulator, and different Anz\"atze with different numbers of qubits per dimension.
-It is worth noting that, in the smallest configuration we tested, i.e. the 16 qubits distributed as $(8,4,4)$ across the three dimensions and $2 \times 10^4$ iterations, the Ansatz sequence $ U^{(Z)} \to U_3$ with $144$ parameters reaches $D_{\rm KL} <0.5$ very fast and then saturates at $D_{\rm KL} \approx 0.27$.
-The results presented in Fig.~\ref{fig:pentagon_results0} are obtained using the Ansatz $U^{(Z)} \to U_3 \to U^{(X)} \to U_3$, which performed best given the constraints we imposed on the number of iterations.
+For completeness, we summarize here the optimization settings used in the numerical studies.
+For the pentagon integral, the training of the PQC was carried out with COBYLA, and different Anz\"atze with different numbers of qubits per dimension.
+It is worth noting that, in the smallest configuration we tested, i.e. the 16 qubits distributed as $(8,4,4)$ across the three dimensions and $2 \times 10^4$ iterations, the Ansatz sequence $ U^{(Z)} \to U3$ with $144$ parameters reaches $D_{\rm KL} <0.5$ very fast and then saturates at $D_{\rm KL} \approx 0.27$.
+The results presented in Fig.~\ref{fig:pentagon_results0} are obtained using the Ansatz $U^{(Z)} \to U3 \to U^{(X)} \to U3$, which performed best given the constraints we imposed on the number of iterations.
 In this case, the number of parameters ranges from $336$ to $456$ for $16$ to $19$ qubits, respectively, and the number of iterations ranges from $2\times10^{4}$ to $3\times10^{4}$.
 The $D_{\rm KL}$ ranged from $0.09$ to $0.14$.

-For the HEA, with the current number of iterations for the $(8,4,4)$ qubit case, we tested between $2$ to $8$ layers, corresponding to $96$ to $384$ parameters, with different random initializations.
-The results obtained were at least one order of magnitude larger in the KL divergence ($D_{\rm KL} >1$), indicating a significant discrepancy.
-It should be noted that the optimization that starts from a uniform superposition has initial $D_{\rm KL}\approx 6.2$.

-In Fig.~\ref{fig:pentagon_results0}~(left), we analyze the uncertainty of the integral estimate, defined as the ratio of the standard deviation divided by the integral estimate ($\sigma / I$), as a function of the number of shots.
-Across all shot counts, QAIS remains competitive with VEGAS, especially with increased discretization resolutions, although the overall performance difference of the two approaches is small across the entire shot count domain.

-The Fig.~\ref{fig:pentagon_results0} (right) shows the amount of quantum states observed from $Z$-basis measurements, out of the full Hilbert space, as a function of the number of shots.
-We observe a controlled gradual increase as shot counts rises.
-Since our integrands are typically nonzero everywhere and training is inherently imperfect, the number of contributing states naturally approaches the full Hilbert space dimension $2^n$ asymptotically.

-Nevertheless, the measurements populate only a small percentage of the Hilbert space, both in the sub-percent uncertainty region and at asymptotically large shot counts.
-High accuracy therefore arises from sampling only a modest fraction of the available basis states.
-As the discretization is refined, that sampled fraction becomes even smaller relative to the enlarged Hilbert space, yet the quality of the estimate remains stable and improves slightly, underscoring the efficiency of direct sampling.
-Additional shots mainly revisit high impact cells, that have already been identified, rather than diffusing across the entire space, showing that the trained PQC focuses on refining the IS weights where the integrand is most relevant and can achieve precision without exhaustive Hilbert-space coverage.